EnterpriseDB/tpa/clusters/README.md

 To bring up a cluster with CustomCloud, you will need to write two YAML
-files: **config.yml** describes the instances required; **deploy.yml** maps the desired roles to the provisioned instances.
+files: **config.yml** describes the instances required; **deploy.yml** is a playbook that maps the desired roles to the provisioned instances.

+These files should be in a cluster-specific directory; the location must be passed to playbooks using «-e cluster_dir=path/to/dir» on the command line to set the variable named "cluster_dir".

 There are several examples in this directory.
 Start with test/